skeptycal/template/README.md

     # this is the recommended way for python 3.6+
     # older versions used pyenv or virtualenv
-    python3 -m venv venv
+    python3 -m venv .venv

     # activate current virtal environment
     source bin/activate # i use zsh ... others may vary here

+    # install dev requirements
+    poetry install
     ```

     > I always use the same name for my virtual environment so all my scripts work in any location.

-If you prefer different names for each one, there is an environment variable that is set whenever a virtual environment is active:
+    > If you prefer different names for each one, there is an environment variable that is set whenever a virtual environment is active.

 ## Feedback